-The browser uses the tags as an indicator of how to display the content in the tags.
+The browser uses tags as an indicator of how to display the content in the tags.

-Elements that contain content can usually also contain other elements.
+Usually elements containing content can also contain other elements.
 For example, the emphasis element ("<em>") can be embedded within a paragraph element, to add emphasis to a word or phrase:

 When displayed, this looks like:

 The rest of this article goes into greater detail regarding the concepts introduced in this section.
-However, if you want to see HTML in action, check out Mozilla Thimble, which is an interactive online editor that teaches you how to write HTML markup.
+However, if you want to see HTML in action, check out Mozilla Thimble, an interactive online editor that helps you learn how to write HTML.
 Also, see HTML Elements for a list of available elements and a description of their use.

 Elements — the basic building blocks

-HTML consists of a set of elements.
-Elements define the semantic meaning of their content.
-Elements include everything between two matching element tags, including the tags themselves.
+HTML consists of a set of elements, which define the semantic meaning of their content.
+Elements include two matching tags and everything in between.
 For example, the "<p>" element indicates a paragraph; the "<img>" element indicates an image.
 See the HTML Elements page for a complete list.

 Some elements have very precise meaning, as in "this is an image", "this is a heading", or "this is an ordered list."
 Others are less specific, such as "this is a section on the page" or "this is part of the text."
-Yet others are used for technical reasons, such as "this is identifying information for the page that should not be displayed."
+Yet others are used for technical reasons, such as "this is identifying information for the page, so do not display it."
 Regardless, in one way or another all HTML elements have a semantic value.

 <html> <body> <p> you are in your beginning stage of HTML</p> </body> </html>

 HTML documents are written in plain text.
-They can be written in any text editor that allows content to be saved as plain text, such as Notepad, Notepad++, or Sublime, but most HTML authors prefer to use a specialized editor that highlights syntax and shows the DOM.
-Tag names may be written in either upper or lower case.
-However, the W3C (the global consortium that maintains the HTML standard) recommends using lower case (and XHTML requires lower case).
+You can write HTML in any text editor that lets you save content as plain text (e.g. Notepad, Notepad++, or Sublime Text), but most HTML authors prefer to use a specialized editor that highlights syntax and shows the DOM.
+You may use uppercase for tag names, but the W3C (the global consortium that maintains the HTML standard) recommends using lower case (and XHTML requires lower case).